JoeHowse/Image-Classification-Demos/WatsonVisualRecognition/README.md

 - `basic_image_classification` contains a sample script, `classify_image.py`, which classifies a single image using the default classifier.
 It is adapted from IBM's sample at https://github.com/watson-developer-cloud/python-sdk/blob/master/examples/visual_recognition_v3.py.
 - `custom_dog_classifier` contains a set of sample scripts that should be run in the following order: `create_classifier.py`, `update_classifier.py`, and `classify_images.py`.
 They train and test a custom classifier for various breeds of dogs.
 They are adapted from IBM's sample at https://console.bluemix.net/docs/services/visual-recognition/tutorial-custom-classifier.html#creating-a-custom-model. `log.txt` contains a sample of `classify_images.py`'s console output, including the hit rate, mean score for hits, and mean score for misses for each label in the model.
+- `image_tagger_for_mac` contains a a sample script, `tag_images.py`, which classifies the images in the `resources` folder using the default classifier and then tags the image files using macOS Finder tags.
+The file-tagging code is adapted from Brett Terpstra's sample at https://brettterpstra.com/2017/08/22/tagging-files-from-the-command-line/. `classify_results.json` contains a sample of the JSON response that `tag_images.py` gets from Watson Visual Recogntion. `untag_images.sh` cleans the `resources` folder by removing any tags (and other macOS extended file attributes) from the files therein.